Hedera-Lang-Learn/hedera/CONTRIBUTING.md

 We would love your contribution and input!
 Here we will outline ways to do the following:

 - Reporting a bug
-- Discussing the current state of the code
 - Submitting a fix
 - Proposing new features
-- Becoming a maintainer

 ## We use [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow), so all features and bugs fixes will happen via this method.
 We welcome all pull request but ask you to conform to the following format: